dmatveev/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 - By far the most important thing here is solving an issue that sometimes detector spits out coordinates located outside of the image; if we pass such an ROI to be processed, errors of the landmarks detector will occure.
-To handle these cases the frame box `borders` is created and then intersected with the face rect (by `operator&()`) so the ROI saved in `outFaces` are for sure inside the frame.
+The frame box `borders` is created and then intersected with the face rect (by `operator&()`) to handle these cases and save the ROI in `outFaces` which is for sure inside the frame.

 ## Facial landmarks detector inference and post-processing {#gapi_fb_landm_detect}